 It’s that time of the year again.
-When people start thinking about ‘the’ great Indian cycle ride – from Manali to Leh.
-A couple of people have written to me in the recent days asking me questions, many of which can be classified under: ‘what does it take?’
-While I have replied individually, I thought it might be a good idea to post a consolidated response here.
+When people start thinking about ‘the’ great Indian cycle ride – the Manali to Leh cycling trip.
+A couple of people have written to me in the recent days asking me questions, many of which can be classified under: ‘what does it take to cycle from Manali to Leh?’
+While I have replied to many people individually, I thought it might be a good idea to post a consolidated response here.

-Passionate desire to do it.
 I think it is good to begin with the understanding that this is not an easy trip.
-Especially for those who have not spent too much time cycling in high-altitudes, climbing endless steep inclines, sleeping out in tents, cooking on stoves in the outdoors (or eating every day in roadside ‘dhabas’)… In my view there are broadly two kinds of people who are likely to do well on a trip like this: either you love the mountains or you are driven to prove a point, to your own self, perhaps.
+Especially for those who have not spent too much time cycling in high-altitudes, climbing endless steep inclines, sleeping out in tents, cooking on stoves in the outdoors (or eating every day in roadside ‘dhabas’)… In my view there are broadly two kinds of people who are likely to do well on a trip like this: either you love the mountains or you are driven to prove a point.
+To the world or to your own self.

 If you are thinking of embarking on this trip and have never done any of the following, I’d urge you to try all, or most of them at least once before going:

-- On this trip you are likely to spend multiple nights at or above 4,000 metres.
+- On the Manali to Leh cycling trip you are likely to spend multiple nights at or above 4,000 metres.
 If you haven’t ever been to these kinds of altitude, it may be a good idea to test them once.
 Ideally you should spend at least one night in a tent at 4,000 odd metres.
 But of course this can not be a ‘one-night-stand’.
 You will probably need to spend a week acclimatizing to get there.
 Just because you are extremely fit, does not mean that you will acclimatize to high altitudes quicker or better.

 - You are likely to encounter multiple days of long climbs – in the range of 500 metres or more.
 If you have never climbed that kind of altitude before you might do well to try it.
 It is almost a given that in Ladakh the same climb will feel harder, because of the higher overall altitude and lack of oxygen (remember Ladakh is a high-altitude desert).